-POLICY FOR WITHDRAWAL FROM A CLASS
+POLICY FOR WITHDRAWAL FROM A CLASS (Under Review by Administration and Guidance)

 Students may withdraw from a class only in the event of a computer error, level error, or incorrect placement in a class.
 Students must be enrolled in a minimum of six academic classes at all times.
 Exceptions to this include: